Roboe/pangrama/README.md

 [Lenguaraces](https://twitter.com/RoboePi/lists/lenguaraz/members) people made my day by testing and producing some [hilarious pangrams](https://twitter.com/i/moments/855946527730171906) (Spanish) with the web app.

-[@alvaro-cuesta](https://github.com/alvaro-cuesta) implemented a more efficient algorithm for sharing URLs, including testing, and improved the feature overall, all with a very empathetic attitude that shows how generous he is.
+[@alvaro-cuesta](https://github.com/alvaro-cuesta) implemented a more efficient compression algorithm for sharing URLs, including testing, and improved the feature overall, all with a very empathetic attitude that shows how generous he is.

 Thank you!